themanyone/caption_anything/README.md

 ## Adjustable settings

 It's python, so feel free to edit `caption_anything.py`.
 You could change sample_rate to 22050, and 1 channel for recordings if all you want to save space with voice recordings.
 You could change the task to "translate" if you prefer your captions to translate from another language.

+Set `max_duration` if you want to record or caption more than 10 minutes at a time.
+This will of course use more memory.

+The captions can be shown in whatever font, color, size and style you want.
+Edit `style.css`.

 ## Generate captions via the network